fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 #### Migrations

-This contains the code for running migrations to different alembic versions of the databases, and contains the version history for all alembic migrations.
+This contains the code for running migrations to different alembic versions of the database, and contains the version history for all alembic migrations.

 #### Models